ossplz/alsatian-fluent-assertions/readme.md

 # Alsatian fluent assertions plugin

 This is a fluent assertions plugin for the [Alsatian xUnit framework][alsatian], for JavaScript and TypeScript.
-It provides a way to chain assertions while narrowing the scope, enabling the clear and concise expression of code specifications using a fluent style.
+It provides a way to chain assertions while narrowing the scope, enabling the clear and concise expression of code specifications for those who prefer a fluent style.
 By contrast, the default expectations framework in Alsatian is not currently fluent.

 ```typescript